 If so, maybe we can toss in yet another common name, Corcoran Pine.

 It’s all just interesting hypothesis at the moment until a proper study is done.
+BTW, I may have witnessed this without the trees around, so who knows?

 * The Salinas river in San Luis Obispo and Monterey counties.